DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/editing.md

 ## Overview

 The DataGrid component supports the create, update and delete editing features.
 Editing state management and UI controls are implemented as a set of corresponding plugins.
-Editing state contains the knowledge about which rows are currently being edited, what changes have been applied to a particular row, which rows have been deleted or newlly created but not commited yet.
+Editing state contains the information about which rows are currently being edited, what changes have been applied to a particular row, which rows have been deleted or newlly created but not commited yet.
 Once a particular change is commited the change is reset.

 ## Plugin List